onesimoh2/gpt-embedding-sales-data-for-searching/README.md

 Another advantage of using GPT-4 for querying a database is that it can help us identify patterns and trends in the data that may not be immediately apparent when using extensive reports or dashboards.

-Finally, using GPT-4 for querying a database can help bridge the gap between technical and non-technical stakeholders.
+Finally, using GPT-4 for querying a database can help bridge the gap between technical and non-technical persons.
 By allowing anyone to ask questions about the data in natural language, we can make the information more accessible and easier to understand for non-technical stakeholders, such as executives or marketing teams.

 ## Description of the application